rdiaz02/Zotero-to-Referey/README.md

 operations (searching, scrolling, jumping to a collection, etc.).
 I've posted these problems in the [Zotero forum](https://forums.zotero.org/discussion/comment/296781/#Comment_296781).

+I have tried again with version 1.1.5 (as of 2018-03-25).
+Still way too slow for real usage, and it is not possible to use, in a sensible way, the local collection of PDFs.
+Sorting and searching are also very limited compared to Referey.
+Finally, syncing requires, well, remembering to sync your collection (i.e., is not something that happens automagically via a general syncing solution for the tablet).

+See my report of these problems in the [Zotero forum](https://forums.zotero.org/discussion/comment/304449/#Comment_304449).
+And it continues to be mostly just a read-only option (i.e., does not provide anything else beyond my current setup).

 So, at least for now, I'll definitely continue using Referey since ZotDroid is not (yet?) a viable alternative at least for my collection and/or hardware.

+(I just stumbled upon another app, ZotEZ, but is seems it is still in beta and is also read only; moreover, instructions on how to use a local collection force you to place things in specific locations.
+I see no advantage over my currently working setup).

 ### Doing the Zotero to Referey conversion with Mendeley itself? ###